-The purpose of the exercise from the book Mindfulness, A Practical Guide, by Tessa Watt that lead to my enlightenment, is to become self-aware, to sit with and recognize and name the feelings and sensations you have in your body as you’re having them.
+I found this out as I was going through one of the exercises in the book.
+The purpose is to become self-aware, to sit with and recognize and name the feelings and sensations you have in your body as you’re having them.
 Your brain can talk you in and out of a lot of things, but your body can’t lie – your breathing, what’s happening in your stomach and the sensations you get – good and bad – are very revealing.

-I worked on doing this.
-Since I spend a heck of a lot of that time on practice fields and at games watching my kids play, that is where I discovered an ugly truth about my sports parenting.
+I worked on doing this a lot.
+And since I spend a heck of a lot of that time on practice fields and at games watching my kids play, that’s where I discovered an ugly truth about my sports parenting.
 I suddenly recognized that when my kids were playing a game, I was feeling the same as though I was the one playing.
-(Insert appropriate emoji here!)
 Prior to game time, I could feel myself getting excited and having a giddy feeling as game time got closer.
 I was nervous, jittery, my stomach was doing somersaults.
 This was the anticipation, the buildup, “looking to “score the next fix.”
 The drug was the game itself, sometimes it was a good high and sometimes it was a bad high.
 When my kid played well, I felt good, I was nicer, I felt more in control.
 But when my kid played poorly, I could feel myself becoming agitated and cranky.